Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 Cycling Face Mask Winter

 Cycling facing masks can be anything that covers your face, front of the neck, and head.
-Most cyclers use a product called balaclavas, a hat covering most of the face, leaving only the eyes unprotected.
+Most riders use a product called balaclavas for cycling in winter – basically a hat that covers most of the face, leaving only the eyes unprotected.

 For better results, you should combine the balaclava with some goggles to protect all your face.
 You can even wear them in many different ways (as a scarf, a beanie, or a turtle neck).